RitzyKingS/Project/README.md

 ## Basic Usages

-After downloading the Project File, you can simply edit the HTML and CSS files from the ` ` folder.
+After downloading the Project File, you can simply edit the HTML , CSS and PHP files from the `Online Book Store` folder.

 ## License